Should You Invest in Truist Financial Corporation (TFC) Now? - News Heater

-Truist Financial Corporation (NYSE: TFC) has a higher price-to-earnings ratio of 7.14x compared to its average ratio,, and the 36-month beta value for TFC is at 1.05.
-Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 3 rating it as “overweight,” 16 as “hold,” and 1 as “sell.”
+Truist Financial Corporation (NYSE: TFC) has a higher price-to-earnings ratio of 6.88x compared to its average ratio, and the 36-month beta value for TFC is at 1.05.
+Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 3 rating it as “overweight,” 17 as “hold,” and 1 as “sell.”

 Top 5 AI Stocks to Buy for 2023